 As Sophia lived on the reservation, continually for over 40 years and her husband, Hunter family ELDER Lawrence Madariaga, still does.
 The family was looking to have their memorial at the Pechanga Senior Center.
 A deposit was placed but the family was turned down by the Silver Feathers, one final insult to the woman who fed, and diapered many of those people's children when they needed it.

-See them both in the video
+See them both in this video